PHTX 400. Drugs and Their Actions. 3 Hours.

 Semester course; 1-12 credits.
 Prerequisite: permission of instructor.
 Rotation research in pharmacology and toxicology laboratories for beginning graduate students.

 PHTX 606.
-Clinical Therapeutics Module: Introduction to Pharmacology (Pharmacy).
+Introduction to Pharmacology of Therapeutic Agents.
 1 Hour.

-Module course; variable hours.
+Module course; 1 lecture hour.
 1 credit.
 The basic principles of pharmacology and an in-depth consideration of the biodisposition and mechanisms of action of these agents.
 Drugs acting on the autonomic system are covered.

 PHTX 614.
 Foundation in Psychoneuroimmunology.
 3 Hours.